BrettGillund/Computer-Science-for-JavaScript/gist-tutorial.md

 ex: Searching for [a-z] searches for characters from a through z.
 Seaching for [^a-z] searches for any character that is NOT a through z.

 ### Character Classes

-- The the above example we are looking for a LITERAL character.

 Literal character - match this exact character.